netsec-ethz/scion-apps/webapp/development.md

 * **Developers**: Visualize and test any topology you create on `localhost`.

 ## Structure
-* `lib/` - go modules governing sciond, images, health checks, command-line app parsing
+* `lib/` - go modules governing sciond, health checks, command-line app parsing
 * `models/` - go webapp database schema and CRUD operations
 * `tests/` - scripts and offline versions of data retrieval for testing
 * `util/` - go logging and other universally useful code